pathik22/pathik22/README.md

 # 👨‍💻 Welcome to Pathik Bhatt's GitHub Profile!

 ## 🚀 About Me
 I'm **Pathik Bhatt**, a **Senior Software Engineer** with 13+ years of experience in building high-performance, scalable, and user-focused web applications.
-My expertise lies in **full-stack development**, **API design**, and delivering robust solutions tailored to business needs.
+My expertise lies in **backend development**, **API design**, and delivering robust solutions tailored to business needs.
 I am constantly learning and adapting to the latest trends in technology to create impactful solutions.

 ### 🏆 Career Highlights
 - **13+ years** of experience in full-stack development with expertise in **PHP**, **Laravel** and **API integrations**.